- Overview

 Cost of the Journey

-Cost of the 15-Day / 14-Night Tanzania trip (main tour) is $10,970 DBL / $12,470 SGL from Arusha, Tanzania.
+Cost of the 15-Day / 14-Night Tanzania trip (main tour) is per person, based on occupancy: $11,300 DBL / $12,900 SGL from Arusha, Tanzania.
 This cost includes accommodations for 14 nights, all meals as specified in the itinerary, professional guide services, other park and program entrance fees and miscellaneous program expenses.

-Tour and extension costs do not include: round-trip transportation from your home city to Nairobi or Arusha, the flight connection between Nairobi and Arusha (extension only), optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar; personal, medical, cancellation insurance.
+Tour costs do not include round-trip transportation from your home city to Arusha, optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar; personal, medical, cancellation insurance.
 Optional activities such as the hot air balloon ride can be booked onto the main safari (extra cost), best to plan in advance to secure space, by the final payment due date is recommended.

 Travel Details